GregOnOff/capstone-project/README.md

 - Clone this repository
 - Install all dependencies with $ npm install
-- create a Cloudinary account and change the cloudname in the App.js
-- insert your API_Key, API_Secret and Cloudname as an enviroment variable in the terminal
 - Run app in dev mode with $ npm run dev
 - Server: http://localhost:3000/
 - Run tests via $ npm run test